사회생활 눈치 살리는 비즈니스 영어 추임새

 You can't value a company without looking at its financial statements.

 The number of individual investors entering the stock market is at an all-time high.
-This is because, in the era of low interest rates, there are limits to profit generation through existing methods such as savings and real estate.
-Thanks to individual investors, KOSPI recorded the highest index increase rate among the 20 major countries in 2020.
+In this era of low interest rates, traditional investment methods like savings and real estate will have limited potential for generating profits.
+Fueled by these individual investors, the KOSPI achieved the highest index growth rate among the 20 major economies in 2020.

-But will all individual investors who enter the stock market like this make a lot of money?
-Is it easy to make money in a 'stock market full of experts' with internet news full of corporate promotions and uncertain information from acquaintances?
-Financial statements are 'real information about a company' that protects my money in the jungle-like stock market.
-It is 'essential information for stock investment' that helps you distinguish between 'hidden gems' that are good for investment and 'fake information' that is dangerous if you get caught up in it.
+But will all individual investors entering the stock market this way truly profit?
+Is it easy to make money in a market "full of experts," swamped with corporate PR-heavy news and uncertain information from acquaintances?
+Financial statements are the "real information about a company" that protects your money in the jungle-like stock market.
+They are essential stock investment information, helping you discern between "hidden gems" that are worth investing in and "fake information" that can be dangerous if you're swept away.

 But there is a world of difference between reading these three chapters and not reading them.

 How do you shop?
-Do you just buy without looking at the price, without knowing the quantity and quality, and without looking for the lowest price?
-No, you won't.
-Even for a 50,000 won item, you will check the shipping cost and delivery period to get a 'good deal'.
-However, in stock investment where millions of won can easily come and go, it is really dangerous to spend your money just by looking at the 'price (chart)' without knowing the 'product information'.
-However, you don't need to know all the extensive information.
-Just like the 'product information' you check before shopping, you can simply look at the 'financial information' necessary for stock investment and use it for stock investment.
-My money is precious, and time is always limited.
+Do you just blindly buy without checking the price, considering the quantity or quality, or even finding the lowest price?
+Of course not.
+Even for a 50,000 won item, you'll check shipping costs and delivery times to get a good deal.
+But in stock investing, where millions of won can easily fluctuate, spending your money based solely on price (charts) without understanding product information is incredibly risky.
+But you don't need to know everything.
+Just like checking product information before shopping, you can simply review the financial information necessary for stock investing and apply it to your investment decisions.
+Your money is precious, and time is always limited.

-This course is tailored to ordinary office workers who have a lot to do but little time.
+This course is tailored to the average office worker who has a lot to do but little time.

-In order to avoid getting lost in difficult words, we will explain financial statements from the perspective of an ordinary office worker.
-Financial statements that are complicated and difficult to understand on your own will be easily interpreted and read according to priorities.
-Compare the company status confirmed in financial statements with actual stock charts to see what kind of correlation there is and what kind of special cases there are.
-It is organized so that anyone can understand it even if they do not know accounting and find numbers difficult.
+To avoid getting lost in complex terms, we'll explain financial statements from the perspective of an ordinary office worker.
+Financial statements, which can be complex and difficult to prioritize, are easily interpreted and read according to priorities.
+We'll compare the company's status confirmed in financial statements with actual stock charts to identify correlations and identify unusual situations.
+The book is structured so that anyone can understand, even those unfamiliar with accounting or numbers.

-How did a non-accountant become a financial statements expert?
+How did a non-accountant become a financial statement expert?

-I met 'financial statements' while working as a public relations team leader at the Korean Institute of Certified Public Accountants.
-The economic reporters I met for work asked me about the current financial statements of companies that change every minute from the perspective of office workers, who are my readers.
-Training to 'provide practical information from financial statements in an easy way' became natural, and that experience led to lectures on financial statements for economic reporters.
+While working as a public relations team leader at the Korean Institute of Certified Public Accountants, I encountered financial statements.
+The economic reporters I met daily asked me about the ever-changing state of companies' financial statements from the perspective of their readers, the office workers.
+Training in "how to easily convey practical information from financial statements" became a natural fit, and that experience led to my teaching financial statement lectures to economic reporters.

-Stocks are not an investment where skills are automatically accumulated through experience alone.
+Stocks are not a type of investment where skills are automatically developed through experience alone.

 For investments that don't fail

-We will provide you with the financial statements you absolutely need .
+We will inform you of the financial statements you absolutely need .

 Hello.
-I am Seunghwan Lee, a man who reads financial statements.
+I'm Seunghwan Lee, the man who reads financial statements.

-Life is a real game, and stocks are truly real games.
-The rise and fall of a company is at stake, and investors' enormous money is at stake.
-However, there are many people who enter this real game without even knowing the minimum information, financial statements.
-Financial statements contain all the information that can be used to evaluate the value of a company.
-It says whether the company's stocks are being traded expensively or cheaply, how much money they are making, and what their growth potential is.
+They say life is a real game, and stocks are truly a real game.
+Companies' rise and fall are at stake, and investors' vast sums of money are at stake.
+Yet, many people enter this real-world market without even the bare minimum of financial statements.
+Financial statements contain all the information necessary to assess a company's value.
+They detail whether the company's stock is trading at a high or low price, its earnings, and its growth potential.

 Who is this course right for?